 Frank’s books and articles offer an authoritative yet lively account of key developments in contemporary cultural life.
 Using his insights as a professional sociologist, he has produced a series of agenda-setting books that have been widely discussed in the media.
-His books have been translated into 13 languages.
+His recent book, Populism and the European Culture Wars: the conflict of values between Hungary and the EU, argues that the EU Establishment has succeeded in distorting both the true meaning of populism and of the principle of national sovereignty.
+Frank’s books have been translated into 13 languages.

 Frank regularly comments on radio and television.
 He has appeared on Newsnight, Sky News and BBC News, Radio Four’s Today programme, and a variety of other radio television shows.
 Internationally, he has been interviewed by the media in Australia, Canada, the United States, Poland, Holland, Belgium, Brazil and Germany.

 Saturday 13 October, 14:00 Cinema 1

 All change: navigating the new political disruption